Lam Research (LRCX) Q4 2017 Results - Earnings Call Transcript

 Amit Daryanani - RBC Capital Markets LLC

 Got it.
 And I guess, if I can just follow up, at the Analyst Day, I think you guys laid out a financial model that talked about – I don't know – 25%, 26% op margins, $10 to $11 EPS power, 2019-2020 timeframe, right?
-So far in 2017, (59:27) why you seem to be closer to $12 EPS run rate.
+So far in 2017, so you seem to be closer to $12 EPS run rate.
 So, should we think of Lam fundamentally during the high 20% operating margin and potentially higher if the WFE momentum sustains?
 If not, why should we think of margins coming down towards the mid 20%?

 Douglas R. Bettinger - Lam Research Corp.